ManikyaAlister/indycon-indi/README.md

 ## Requirements

- R 4.2.2 and RTools42 are necessary in order to reproduce these results.
+ R 4.2.2 and RTools42 are necessary in order to reproduce these results (older versions of these may work, but this is what we used).

+ Some form of LaTeX needs to be installed to knit the Quarto/Markdown to PDF.
+If you cannot install latex, you can change the default output to html.